Hispanic Studies

 Jamila Medina Ríos

 Ph.D.
-Student from Holguín, Cuba
+Student

 Jamila Medina Ríos received both her BA in Hispanic Philology and MA in Applied Linguistics from the University of Havana.
-Her graduate thesis, Diseminaciones de Calvert Casey (Letras Cubana, 2011), addresses the work of this American-Cuban in a genetic context, as a mythical rewriting between eros and thanatos.
+Her graduate thesis, Diseminaciones de Calvert Casey (Letras Cubanas, 2011), addresses the work of this American-Cuban in a genetic context, as a mythical rewriting between eros and thanatos.
 In her master's thesis, she proposes the existence of a Cuban revolutionary sociolect, its hybridization with the chronotope of the French Revolution, and its presentation in the poetry and theater of Nara Mansur.
 She currently explores the reenactment of the mambí corpus in Cuban art and literature today.

-• Murray Portait
+• Yaz Murray

 Yasmin Murray

-Ph.D. student from Devon, England
+Ph.D. student

 Yaz Murray received her M.A. in Spanish and History from the University of Edinburgh in 2018 and completed her M.Phil. in Latin American Studies at the University of Cambridge in 2019.
 She is currently interested in disability studies, ecocriticism, and conceptualizations of the non-human in contemporary Latin American literature and cultural production.